 A CRM strategy helps your business:

 - Streamline and scale your sales process.
-Many businesses use CRM software to manage their sales pipeline, work leads, and ultimately close sales.
+Many businesses use subscription-based software to manage their sales pipeline, work leads, and ultimately close sales.

 - Provide excellent customer service.
 Many organizations use a centralized CRM to equip their customer service team with real-time business information to help customers.